2017 San Diego Wildfire Increased Pediatric ER Visits for Breathing Problems

 Before it was extinguished, the Lilac Fire burned 4,100 acres.
 In 2017, wildfires burned more than 1.5 million acres across California, according to the state’s Department of Forestry & Fire Protection.

 “We conducted this study because wildfires are becoming increasingly common in California,” said Dr. Leibel, a pediatric allergist/immunologist at Rady Children’s Hospital in San Diego and an assistant professor of pediatrics at UC San Diego School of Medicine.
-“While there is significant data on the respiratory effects of theses wildfires in adults, we wanted to investigate the health effects of wildfire smoke in the vulnerable pediatric population.”
+“While there is significant data on the respiratory effects of these wildfires in adults, we wanted to investigate the health effects of wildfire smoke in the vulnerable pediatric population.”

 In collaboration with the Scripps Institute of Oceanography, the authors also demonstrated how the regional phenomenon known as the Santa Ana Winds have increased the health impacts of these fires in the county.